selloa/focus-cards/README.md

 A minimalist, fullscreen web application for managing tasks, chores, exercises, and any other items you want to focus on.
 Built with a clean black and white design that helps you stay focused on what matters.

+## 👋 A Personal Note from the Creator

+Hi there!
+This is my first app, and I'm excited to share it with you.

+The idea for FOCUS CARDS came from my own daily struggles with getting things done.
+I found myself using physical study cards to break down my morning routines, workout sessions, and daily chores into manageable pieces.
+When I couldn't get into my morning groove, I'd pull out my "morning motivation" cards.
+When I needed to work out, I had a dedicated set for that too.

+I wanted to capture that hands-on, tactile feeling of flipping through physical cards in a digital tool that's simple, intuitive, and actually helps you focus.
+No overwhelming features, no complex interfaces—just the essential workflow that makes study cards so effective.
+However, there are a lot of invisible features, that you can read about in the documentation or just find out by using the thing.

+The app is available both as a simple HTML file you can open in any browser and as a Windows 11 executable, so you can use it however works best for your workflow.

+I hope this tool helps you tackle your daily tasks with the same clarity and focus that those physical cards gave me!

 ## 🎯 What is FOCUS CARDS?

 FOCUS CARDS is a productivity tool that helps you organize and tackle your tasks through a simple three-mode workflow.
 Whether you have chores to do, breathing exercises to practice, or any other items you want to focus on, this app helps you prioritize and complete them systematically.